hectane/hectane/README.md

 ## go-cannon

 The goal of go-cannon is simple: to create an SMTP client that is extremely easy to configure and use.
-The application exposes a simple HTTP API that is used for sending emails. go-cannon takes care of looking up the MX records for the recipient and delivering the message.
+The application exposes a simple HTTP API that is used for sending emails.

+### Features

+- support for TLS encryption and HTTP basic auth
+- MX records for the destination host are tried in order of priority

 ### Parameters

 go-cannon currently recognizes the following command-line parameters:

+- `-tls-cert` - path to TLS certificate
+- `-tls-key` - path to TLS key
 - `-username` - username for HTTP basic auth
 - `-password` - password for HTTP basic auth